DigitalSocrates/Experiments_in_DataScience/MLFLow_Experiments/Readme.md

 ### MLflow limitations

-**Major** MLflow does not support tracking usage of system resources like GPU, CPU, and memory.
-You'd have to add that logic into your application, and persist the data as metrics with log_metric or as a log file with log_artifact.
+**Major** It's important to note that MLflow has limitations, including the lack of built-in support for tracking system resource usage (e.g., GPU, CPU, memory).
+If you need to monitor these resources, you'll need to implement custom logic in your application and persist the data as metrics using log_metric or as log files using log_artifact

-# Experiments
+# Experiments: Tracking Progress and Results

-As I build models and train them, I use MLflow to keep track of parameters, metrics and other useful information thus comes the experiment.

-As per official documentation "> Each experiment lets you visualize, search, and compare runs, as well as download run artifacts or metadata for analysis in other tools.
-Experiments are maintained in a ...
-MLflow tracking server."
+As you build and train models, MLflow helps you keep track of parameters, metrics, and other vital information through experiments.
+Each experiment allows you to visualize, search, and compare runs, as well as download run artifacts or metadata for analysis in other tools.

 Let us see what it means
 ![Experiments Expanded](static/screenshoots/MlFlow_Experiments_Expanded.png)

-on this screen you can see
+On the experiments screen, you can see:
 1. when each runs took place
 1. status (success/fail)
 1. datasets information